ctschroeder/tutorials/GitHub-Pages-MD.md

 In a new tab or window, navigate to the [GitHub Quick Start](https://docs.github.com/en/pages/quickstart) page for creating your website.
 - *Be sure you are logged in to your GitHub account.*
 - Keep your other GitHub browser window with your account open.
-If you have room, position the two pages side by side.
+If you have room, position your account page and the Quick Start page side by side.
 - Follow steps 1-5 on the Quick Start
 - *On step 3 set the repo visibility to PUBLIC*